What is a skip trace, asset search, background check?

-Anyone can conduct a basic background checks using websites like truthfinder.com.
+Anyone can conduct free background checks using websites like truthfinder.com.
 These sites are simple and easy to use, but often the data you collect is outdated, incomplete, and/or incorrect.
 More importantly, they may also leave out critical information, so you need to validate the information provided by these easy-to-access sites.

 Conducting background checks with help from experienced investigators beats doing it yourself.
 They’ll provide background checks with more personal details than a website and more insight into a person’s real character.
 You can rely on the information investigators provide to help make better, informed decisions.